awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-get-started-api.md

      }
 ```

-The keys `initialValue` and `taskObject` must correspond to the keys used in the liquid elements of our worker task template\.
+The keys `initialValue` and `taskObject` must correspond to the keys used in the liquid elements of the worker task template\.
 Refer to the custom template in [Create a Human Task UI](#a2i-get-started-api-worker-task-template) to see an example\.

-To create `inputContentJson`, do the following\.
+To create `inputContentJson`, do the following:

 ```
     import json